 By Rick Steves and Cameron Hewitt

-To get a feel for Croatia and Slovenia past and present, consider these books and films.
+To get a feel for Croatia and Slovenia past and present, check out some of these books and films.
+(And see our similar lists for elsewhere in Europe.)

 - Black Lamb and Grey Falcon (Rebecca West, 1941).
 This bricklike classic, written during a journey between the two World Wars, is the definitive travelogue of the Yugoslav lands.